A machine learning approach to portfolio pricing and risk management for high-dimensional problems: European call option example revisited

 \section{European call option example revisited}

-Having presented the theoretical background, we now turn back to our initial illustrating example that we introduced in Section \ref{subsec:call_nmc}.
-We apply the functional bases described in Sections \ref{sec:full_pol_base_part1}, \ref{sec:ldr_part1}, and \ref{sec:nn_part1}, following the steps outlined in Section \ref{sec:fin_sample_approx}.
-For each functional basis we show the same quality metrics as in Section~\ref{subsec:call_nmc} in order to compare to the results from nested Monte Carlo estimation.
+Having presented the theoretical background, we now turn back to our illustrating preliminary example in Section \ref{sec:call_nmc_new}.
+We apply the functional bases described in Sections \ref{sec:full_pol_base_part1}--\ref{sec:nn_part1}, following the steps outlined in Section \ref{sec:fin_sample_approx}.
+For each functional basis we show the same quality metrics as in Section~\ref{sec:call_nmc_new} in order to compare to the results from nested Monte Carlo estimation.

 Additionally, each functional basis is also compared to other related methods, such as regress-now LSMC.
 When comparing between regression-based methods, we use an additional quality metric: the mean $L_1$ error over the empirical distribution of $\Delta V_1$.
 This metric allows us to make comparisons of the goodness-of-fit along the entire distribution, not only the tails.
-For more details about the quality metrics use, we refer to Section \ref{sec:qual_metrics}.
+For more details about the quality metrics use, we refer to Appendix~\ref{sec:qual_metrics}.